 In the screenshot from above, a new attribute called "New Age" will be created.
 The data from attribute "Sex" was mapped and copied into the existent "Sex" attribute from the central participant database.

 3) Click continue, and wait for the process to be done.
-At the end of it, a short summary will be displayed.
+At the end, a short summary will be displayed.

 The Blacklist settings button is available on the main toolbar of the Central participant database page.
-Once you click on it, the following page will be loaded:
+Once you click it, the following page will be displayed.